 There is also some evidence that suggests quitting smoking can help to reduce your risk of developing diabetes.
 Quitting smoking can help to lower your risk of having a stroke or heart attack as well.

 Making these changes can also help to reduce your risk of developing diabetes comorbidities; hypertension and dyslipidemia

 Ahh.
 What a great question.
 The honest answer is yes, Type 2 Diabetes mellitus can be reversed for some, but that is not true for everybody.

-The sooner you start to treat and manage diabetes well, the greater pancreatic function remains, the better your chances.
+The sooner you start to treat and manage diabetes, the greater pancreatic function remains, the better your chances.
 Whether it is reversible or not doesn’t change that fact improving your diet and exercise and using the right medication all lead to dramatic improvements.
-Fundamentally it is not diabetes that damages the body but high blood sugars.
+Fundamentally, it is not diabetes that damages the body but high blood sugar.
 Most people manage their diabetes with the help of a medical team and use medication.
-Ask us about Gastric-bypass or Gastric-Sleeve surgery options.
+Ask us about Metabolic Weight Loss, Gastric-Bypass, or Gastric-Sleeve surgery options.